Nav-neetKr/part0/newnote.md

-# Note Loading and Form Submission Diagram
+# Note Loading and Form Submission Diagram with SPA

 <!-- This diagram shows the sequence of events when loading the page `https://studies.cs.helsinki.fi/exampleapp/notes` and submitting a new note. -->